mdn/content/files/en-us/learn/server-side/django/authentication/index.md

 The URLs (and implicitly, views) that we just added expect to find their associated templates in a directory **/registration/** somewhere in the templates search path.

 For this site, we'll put our HTML pages in the **templates/registration/** directory.
-This directory should be in your project root directory, i.e. the same directory as the **catalog** and **locallibrary** folders.
+This directory should be in your project root directory, that is, the same directory as the **catalog** and **locallibrary** folders.
 Please create these folders now.

 > **Note:** Your folder structure should now look like the below:
 >